nicolaprezza/bwt2lcp/README.md

 ### Overview

-Based on the paper *Prezza, Nicola, and Giovanna Rosone.
-"Space-Efficient Construction of Compressed Suffix Trees." arXiv preprint arXiv:1908.04686 (2019).*

 We offer two fast and memory-efficient internal-memory algorithms to induce the LCP array from the BWT of a DNA text o text collection.
 The algorithms simulate a navigation of the nodes and leaves of the generalized suffix tree of the collection using negligible space (O(log n) words) on top of the inpt (BWT) and output (LCP/DA).

 **bwt2lcp**: Induce the LCP array from the BWT of a text or a text collection over DNA alphabet {A,C,G,N,T,#}, where # is the string terminator (can be changed with option -t).
 If no 'N's are present, the algorithms switch automatically to more efficient data structures on alphabet {A,C,G,T,#}.